LeviSchilder/DataScience/README.md

 DataScience
 ==============================

-An overarching repository for data analysis and machine learning.
+This repository is intended to be used as the home base for all machine learning and data analysis endeavours.

 Project Organization
 ------------